chrisguest75/shell_examples/36_git_querying/FAQS.md

 # FAQ
 A set of example uses of git.

+## Git Clis
+Github and Gitlab both have cli tooling for working with PR/MR and issues, etc.

 #### How do I work with PRs on a repo from cli?
 Using the github cli command.